Walk in the footsteps of Catherine de Medici and Renaissance genius Artists…

 Day 2: Market Cooking Class - Guided visit to Galleria Di Uffizi, highlighting the Florentine Masters of the Renaissance

-Breakfast.
-At 10:30am, join Chef Mariangela in Piazza Sant'Ambrogio.
-Experience the food market and shopping tour through the heart of Florence's historic Sant'Ambrogio.
+At 10:30am, join Chef Mariangela to experience the food market and shopping tour.
 You'll make tasty stops, speak with producers and sample, all while learning how to shop like a local.
 Cooking class which is steps to the market lasts about 2 hours, the right time to prepare a three-course menu celebrating the Florentine and Renaissance cuisine.
 Tasting lunch accompanied by local wine, water, tea or coffee follows.

 Late afternoon resting time.

 Dinner on your own.
 Overnight.

 Day 3: Morning Florence food lover's tour – Afternoon free at leisure with suggested visits.